Time's Running Out

 Saint Jude was one of Jesus’s 12 Apostles.
 There is very little mentioned about him in the Bible, so many of us may not know much about him.
 However, he is named in each of the

 four Gospels, sometimes as Judas and other times as Thaddeus.
 There is so little known about the life of Saint Jude that we don’t even know for sure when he met Jesus.
 However, what we do know is that he believed in Christ and gave up his life to follow him.

-Jude clearly had been grappling with why Jesus had revealed Himself to the Apostles but not to the rest of the world.
-And so, Jude asked this question of Jesus in the Gospel of John.
+In the Gospel of John, Saint Jude asked Jesus why he revealed himself to the Apostles but not the rest of the world.
 Jesus replied by saying, “Those who love me will keep my word, and my Father will love them, and we will come to them and make our home with them.”
-Therefore, Jude and all of the Apostles learned that Christ and the Father will visit those people who keep the Commandments.
+In this, Saint Jude and the rest of the Apostles learned that Jesus and the Father will visit those people who keep the Commandments.

 Not unlike the rest of his life, little is known about Saint Jude during Christ’s crucifixion.
 However, we do know that Saint Jude was present during the Ascension, as well as at Pentecost.
 After this, Saint Jude began to travel to spread the Gospel, going as far as Persia (present-day Iran) with Saint Simon.
 It was there that both were martyred.